halex5000/ld-articles/LambdaEdge/Using LaunchDarkly with AWS Lambda@Edge.md

 Now we're ready to enable the trigger.

 1. Open your Lambda Function and click the "Add trigger" button.
 2. In "Select a trigger" dropdown search for "CloudFront" and then click the button to "Deploy to Lambda@Edge".
+CHANGE FROM ORIGIN REQUEST - EXPLAIN!
 Accept the defaults and click "Deploy".

 	![Adding a CloudFront trigger](aws-lambda-add-trigger.png)
 3. When configuring the CloudFront trigger, all of the defaults are ok.
 Click deploy (note that you may be asked to do this twice, just accept the defaults both times).

 ![Our trigger is deployed](aws-lambda-cloudfront-trigger.png)

 Finally, let's test that this actually works.
-Click the "CloudFront" boz within the "Function Overview".
+Click the "CloudFront" box within the "Function Overview".
 This should open the Configuration > Triggers settings.
 Click the link next to the CloudFront trigger that has our CloudFront distribution ID.
 This will open up the CloudFront distribution in a new tab.
 Open the CloudFront distribution and under the "Details" section, copy the URL for this CloudFront distribution.
 If we paste this URL in the browser (be sure the CloudFront distribution has finished deploying first), it should direct us to either the old version of the page or the new one.
 (Note that if you're assigned to the old site but want to see the new one, just append `/beta` to the URL you are redirected to).

 Congrats!
 You've completed the challenge.
 If you need to cleanup your environment, follow the instructions below.